berndruecker/trip-booking-saga-java/README.md

         .addModelInstance(saga.getModel())
         .deploy();
 ```
+A visual representation is automatically created in the background by Camunda.

+*Important Note: * The Auto-Layout will be introduced in Camunda 7.7 - so you have to use a current SNAPSHOT to see it in action - as it is done n this example.

 The flow can also be expressed graphically using the BPMN notation (this is also auto-generated to be used in monitoring if using the DSL above):